Weekly Roberts Market Report21 May 2013

 Dairy and Commodity Marketing,

 NC State University

-Cash soybeans were firmer with the latest national average soybean basis being placed at -31.0¢/bu under the Chicago January 2013 futures contract.
+Cash soybean prices were steady-to-firm with the latest national average soybean basis placed at +50.0¢/bu over CBOT July futures.

 This table shows the maximum price a producer could pay for feeder cattle and still break even, assuming the costs and conversion/performance factors listed above.
 Producers should remain aware that calculations are based on averages.
 Courtesy DTN.